 Tony Iommi Amp Settings – Get that Black Sabbath Tone

-Now that we have the right amp setup, we can start to dial in Iommi’s sound.
+Now that we have a good idea about his guitars and the right amp setup, we can start to dial in Iommi’s sound.
 This is actually a bit more straightforward than you might expect.

 Tony Iommi has a very full and beefy tone.
 This wasn’t just a stylistic choice, but also served a practical function.
 Because he was the sole guitarist in Black Sabbath, he had to make his guitar sound bigger and fuller so that Sabbath’s overall sound didn’t feel empty.